oracle-livelabs/database/23cfree/js-generic-modules-environments/modules-environments.md

 2. Create a JavaScript module from a file in the file system

 	Another popular way of creating a JavaScript module is by loading it from the file system.
 The `BFILE` clause in the `create mle module` statement can be used to this effect.
 You created a directory object named `javascript_src_dir` in the previous lab, it will be used again in this lab.
-Start by copying the JavaScript code into a file.
+Exit `sqlplus` first, then copy the JavaScript code into a file.

 	```bash
 	$ <copy>cat <<'EOF' > /home/oracle/hol23c/helper_module_bfile.js